anjali76Codes/React-First-Project/02_notes.md

 - 2. as we don't have node modules installed -> npm install
 - 3. running -> npm run dev
 - package.json:
-  - dev dependencies - don't go in production just for our development
+  - Dev dependencies - don't go in production just for our development